 Alex’s story

-Alex, 25-year-old male with BMI 22 kg/m2.
+Alex is a 25-year-old male with a BMI of 22 kg/m2.
 He visited his primary care physician complaining of recurring health issues despite appearing to be of normal weight.
 He reported feeling fatigued, experiencing frequent mood swings, and having digestive problems, including bloating and irregular bowel movements.
 He also mentioned an increased susceptibility to minor infections.

 What is Normal Weight Obesity (NWO)?